aircarbon/dpx/docs/team/ACR_OVERVIEW.md

 ## Upgrading the Token

-The ACT token uses the UUPS (Universal Upgradeable Proxy Standard) pattern for upgrades.
+The ACR token uses the UUPS (Universal Upgradeable Proxy Standard) pattern for upgrades.

 ### Benefits of Upgradeability